 Your auditors may offer an optional entrance interview in which they explain the reason for their visit and request specific documents.
 Your CCO or someone supporting your CCO should retrieve the documents and provide copies that the auditors may take with them.

 Once the auditors have gathered all the information they need, they may conduct an exit interview with you before they leave.
 Most often, this is a chance to go over their preliminary findings with you.
 The interview may give you an idea of what to expect from any potential deficiency letter.
-You should be upfront and engaged in this process and be willing to clear up any deficiencies that come to light.
+Always stay upfront and engaged during the process and be willing to clear up any deficiencies that come to light.

 First, ensure that you and your CCO are informed about pertinent mandates from the SEC, state regulators, and Department of Labor.
 Stay updated on how compliance is changing and what auditors are looking for.
-The North American Securities Administrators Association published this detailed record of 2015’s state-regulated RIA audits, complete with a most frequent deficiencies and a list of best practices.
+The North American Securities Administrators Association published this detailed record of 2015’s state-regulated RIA audits, complete with a “most frequent deficiencies” list and a list of best practices.

-Be sure that commonly requested documents are readily accessible at all times.
+Keep the most commonly requested documents and forms readily available and easily accessed at all times.
 These documents include ledgers, client records, advertising, bills, statements, and more.

 How SmartRIA Helps with Your First RIA Audit